• Skip to primary navigation

 E-BIKE TORQUE SENSOR MARKET

 Why is the e-bike torque sensor such an important component?
 This is what we dive into here.
 Bicycles with electric motor assist are gaining popularity and are a very fast-growing market.
-More than 3 million e-bikes were sold in the EU in 2019, up 23% from 2018.
-In the US, e-bike sales accounted for $207M in 2019, up 51% from 2018.
-Both the climate agenda and the COVID-19 situation are further increasing e-bike sales as a commuting alternative to both cars and public transportation.
+More than 3 million e-bikes were sold in the EU in 2019, and between then and 2021, the sale of electric bicycles was boosted by 240% (known as the COVID Bike Boom).
+And the sale of e-bikes continues to climb especially in Asia and Europe.

-It is clear that improvements are required.
+It is clear that this requires improvements.
 The industry is responding to this.
-Anti-locking brakes on the front wheel is one such technology.
+Anti-locking brakes on the front wheel are one such technology.
 Another important area to improve is the control system for the motor, which ideally should respond fast, accurately, and predictably.
 This improves the handling of the bike making it much more intuitive and enjoyable to ride, while also making it safer.

 Definition: The difference between an e-bike and a pedelec is simple.
-While an e-bike may be controlled by a throttle, a pedelec requires the rider to actively spin the crank by putting force into the pedals (legal rules).
+While a throttle may control an e-bike, a pedelec requires the rider to actively spin the crank by putting force into the pedals (legal rules).
 In practice, however, the term e-bike is often used for both types of bicycles.

 KEY CHALLENGE: THE TORQUE SENSOR